stacks-network/docs/_storage/amazon-s3-deploy.md

    ![](/storage/images/aws-console.png)

-2. Make sure your region is set to one close to layout.
+2. Make sure your region is set to one close to you.

    ![](/storage/images/us-west-2.png)